virginiaequitycenter/summer-sandbox/introductions.md

 * TO: Do you work at random times at night or have insomnia?
 Do you like working beside others without actually talking to them?
 Can we set up meetings if you are in this category to work together alone?
 Lastly, if you could be a villain but couldn't kill people just inconvenience the world unless you were paid, what would you do?
 Example, make everyones phone chargers so short they have to hold it to charge or pay you to get an extra foot of chord. (this is not mine just an example but I'd love to hear everyones)

 KK: How do you learn best?
 What are you passionate about?
+* AGC:  What are you most excited about being able to do now that COVID is much less of a health concern (if you're vaccinated ofc)?